rbms-bsc/DCRMR/_pages/Ppdm/Distribution-statement.md

 >Publication statement: <CITE>Se vend a Paris : Chez Briasson, ruë Saint Jaques à la Science, M.D.CC.XXXIII [1733]</CITE>
 >>(*Comment*: Example formatted with ISBD punctuation for clarity)

-## 5.25.34 Statements relating to publication and to distribution
+## 5.25.34 Statements relating to publication and to distribution or manufacture

 <a name="5.25.34.1">5.25.34.1</a> If the resource bears statements relating both to publication and to distribution or manufacture, determine whether or not the statements are grammatically separable.

 <a name="5.25.34.2">5.25.34.2</a> If a distribution statement is grammatically separable, treat the statement as a distribution statement.

+<a name="5.25.34.26">5.25.34.26</a> **Still image resources**.
+If the statements are visually or grammatically separable, determine which statement is emphasized in the source, whether through lettering (larger size, uppercase letters, boldface, etc.) or by appearing first.
+Transcribe the statement emphasized in the source as a [Publication statement](/DCRMR/ppdm/Publication-statement/).
+Transcribe the remaining statement as a Distribution statement or [Manufacture statement](/DCRMR/ppdm/Manufacture-statement/), as appropriate.

 <a name="5.25.34.3">5.25.34.3</a>  If grammatically inseparable, transcribe it as a [Publication statement](/DCRMR/ppdm/Publication-statement/).